California-Planet-Search/cksmet/README.md

 We tested the extent to which zero-point offsets between the LAMOST and CKS metallicities could affect the final results.
-Go into cksmet/io.py and add or subtract a given metallicity from the lamost-dr2-cal
+Go into cksmet/io.py and add or subtract a given metallicity from the lamost-cal